dagmawi77/python/README.md

 about the project
-it all about practice a Python synatx
+it all about practice a Python syntax